et-mill/csc499/ReadMe.txt

-Elliot Miller - CSC 499 - Homework 2: Sort Names - Reversed
+Elliot Miller - CSC 499 - Homework 3: Sort Names - Reversed - With Test
 ################################################

 A simple script to sort a list of names, first by their length, and then alphabetically.